bdeployteam/bdeploy/doc/retypeuser/power/product.md

 :::
 [product-info.yaml](#product-infoyaml)
 :::
-&emsp;YAML file with metadata for the whole product.
+&emsp;YAML file with metadata for the whole product
 :::
 [product-version.yaml](#product-versionyaml)
 :::
-&emsp;YAML file required for every **Product Version**.
+&emsp;YAML file required for every **Product Version**
 :::
 [application-template.yaml](#application-templateyaml)
 :::
-&emsp;optional YAML file(s) which can be used to define **Application Templates**
+&emsp;Optional YAML file(s) which can be used to define **Application Templates**
 :::
 [instance-template.yaml](#instance-templateyaml)
 :::
-&emsp;optional YAML file(s) which can be used to define **Instance Templates**
+&emsp;Optional YAML file(s) which can be used to define **Instance Templates**
 :::
 [parameter-template.yaml](#parameter-templateyaml)
 :::
-&emsp;optional YAML file(s) which can be used to provide shared definitions for parameters which are re-usable in [app-info.yaml](#app-infoyaml) files.
+&emsp;Optional YAML file(s) which can be used to provide shared definitions for parameters which are re-usable in [app-info.yaml](#app-infoyaml) files
 :::
 [instance-variable-template.yaml](#instance-variable-templateyaml)
 :::
-&emsp;optional YAML file(s) which can be used to provide shared definitions for instance variables which are re-usable in [instance-template.yaml](#instance-templateyaml) files.
+&emsp;Optional YAML file(s) which can be used to provide shared definitions for instance variables which are re-usable in [instance-template.yaml](#instance-templateyaml) files
 :::
 [system-template.yaml](#system-templateyaml)
 :::
 &emsp;Actually not part of any product itself.
-Freestanding description that can be used to create multiple instances of multiple products in one go.
+Freestanding description that can be used to create multiple instances of multiple products in one go
 :::
 [product-validation.yaml](#product-validationyaml)
 :::
-&emsp;A configuration file which references all the YAML files which should be part of a product pre-validation.
+&emsp;A configuration file which references all the YAML files which should be part of a product pre-validation
 :::

-This chapter will walk you through these artifacts, what they are for and how to define them.

 !!!info Note
-On the BDeploy Releases page you will find some zipped sample products for each release, see https://github.com/bdeployteam/bdeploy/releases
+You can find some zipped sample products on the [BDeploy Releases Page](https://github.com/bdeployteam/bdeploy/releases).
 !!!

 :::{align=center}